Ergonomics: Adjustable Standing vs. Fixed-Height Desks

 From Theory to Practice: Setting Up Your Adjustable Desk Correctly

 Owning an adjustable desk is the first step.
 Using it correctly is what unlocks its full potential.
 Many users make the mistake of setting it at the wrong height or not transitioning often enough.
-Following a proven setup process ensures you get the comfort and health benefits you invested in.
+Following a proven setup process ensures you get the comfort benefits you invested in.

 Step 1: Find Your Perfect Heights (Sitting and Standing)